How to Run a Competitive Analysis to Best Understand Your Market

 Step 1: Identify Your Competitors

-This is an obvious first step.
+This is an obvious first step in conducting a Competitive Analysis.

 Step 2: Research Your Competitors